How to turn off “Automatic Updates” in Windows ?

 8. Browse “Log File Path” to C:\WINDOWS\system32\LogFiles\W3SVC**********

-The exact name of this log file can be found from Server as follows.
+The exact name of this log folder, it can be found from Server as follows.

 Start >> Run >> inetmgr >> Select domain & right click >> Properties